GabeScott/standard-works-vault/General Conference/2011 October - Doing the Right Thing at the Right Time, without Delay.md

 # Doing the Right Thing at the Right Time, without Delay

-*By José L. Alonso - Of the Seventy*
+By Elder José L. Alonso - *Of the Seventy*

 *Given in the October session of the 2011 General Conference*

+>*The Savior … gave us a great example about not waiting to administer relief to those who have lost a sense of happiness and joy.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/10/doing-the-right-thing-at-the-right-time-without-delay?lang=eng)